SherlokMo/CS311-Code/revision/meetings/lecture5/README.md

     - weight are non-negative
     - Items are listed in an increasing order of weight
 - Solutions:
-  - Greedy Solution (not the best/correct way to solve 0/1 knapsack) <br>
+  - Greedy Solution (not the best/correct way to solve 0/1 knapsack)
     ```
         Algorithm knapSack(items, n, w)
             Input: Items of n size and maximum weight of the bag as w
             Output: maximum value that can be put in a knapsack of weight w
             // since our items are listed in an increasing order of weight then we can iterate over it
             // from the end of the list
             currentWeight <- 0
             currentValue  <- 0
             for i <- n - 1 to 0 do
                 if (w - currentWeight) >= items[i].weight then
                     currentWeight <- currentWeight + items[i].weight
                     currentValue  <- currentValue + items[i].value

             return currentValue

         Complexity:
             Space: O(1)
             Time:  O(n)
     ```
     - DP (Dyanmic Programming) solution:
       - We will construct a temporary array denoted by dp[][] a 2-D Array in **bottom-up manner**.
       - Our Answer will be at dp[i][j] (Last index).